alexmojaki/outdated/README.md

 ## Additional configuration

-To disable all warnings from this library, set the environment variable `OUTDATED_IGNORE` to any non-empty value.
+To disable all checks from this library, set the environment variable `OUTDATED_IGNORE` to any non-empty value.

 To always raise exceptions instead of converting them to warnings (both in general in `warn_if_outdated` and more specifically when there's a caching problem) set the environment variable `OUTDATED_RAISE_EXCEPTION=1`.